· Johannes Millan · 6 min read

 - Mobile Experience: Toggl’s mobile app is highly polished and native.
 Super Productivity’s Android app is built on the same codebase as the desktop and web versions.
 It works well for most workflows, but because it is not fully native, background execution may be restricted on certain Android devices.

 - Zero-Config Sync: Toggl syncs automatically.
-Super Productivity requires you to set up your own sync provider (Google Drive, Dropbox, WebDAV) if you want to share data between devices.
+Super Productivity requires you to set up your own sync provider (WebDAV, Dropbox, Super Sync, or local file sync) if you want to share data between devices.

 🏆 The Verdict